 Income Support or Jobseeker's Allowance

 For Income Support or Jobseeker's Allowance (JSA), you are classed as working full time (and therefore not eligible for the benefit) if you do 16 hours or more paid work per week.
 Your partner is allowed to do paid work of up to 24 hours per week.

 If you are working less than 16 hours per week, and your partner is working less than 24 hours per week, then you may be eligible to claim these benefits but the amount you are entitled to could be affected by any earnings you have.

 Working Tax Credit

-If you or your partner work too many hours to be eligible for IS or JSA you may be eligible to claim Working Tax Credit instead.
+If you or your partner worked too many hours to be eligible for IS or JSA you may have been eligible to claim Working Tax Credit instead.
 To get Working Tax Credit, you and/or your partner must work at least a certain number of hours per week: